Code-Institute-Submissions/MSP-7/README.md

 -	As a User I want to easily determine where content has been obtained from (if from, or maintained on, external sources)
 -	As a Visually impaired user I want to know that all non-text elements have planned alt text equivalents
--	As a User I want to easily identify which page of the site I am on at any given time
 -	As a User I want to be able to quickly view the weather for my local area
 - As a User I want to be able to change the location of the weather information being provided
+- As a User I want to be notified if an incorrect city has been entered

 Functional Developer stories:
 -	As a Developer I want all external links to open in a new browser tab